bazelbuild/bazel/site/docs/tutorial/android-app.md

 )
 ```

-"API level" is the version of the Android API the SDK and the NDK target
+`api_level` is the version of the Android API the SDK and the NDK target
 (for example, 19 for Android K and 21 for Android L).
 It's not necessary to set
 the API levels to the same value for the SDK and NDK.
 [This web page](https://developer.android.com/ndk/guides/stable_apis.html)